A. M. Azahari: Independence of Indonesia

 Azahari joined the Indonesian independence movement against the Dutch East Indies after meeting Mohammad Hatta in Java.
-He became friends with Ahmad Zaidi Adruce of Sarawak at Bogor, and the two of them started an independence movement for the British-ruled areas of North Borneo.
+He became friends with Ahmad Zaidi Adruce of Sarawak at Bogor, and the two of them started an independence movement for the British-ruled areas of northern Borneo.
 After Sukarno and Hatta unilaterally declared Indonesian independence on 17 August 1945, Azahari entered the fight against the Dutch and fought in the Battle of Palembang and Battle of Surabaya.
 He enlisted in the Badan Keamanan Rakyat (BKR), which was General Sudirman's predecessor to the Indonesian Army, in the middle of 1945.